 Imagine this: You’ve spent years, possibly decades, building your rental business.
 You’ve worked hard, day in and day out, to create a solid customer base.
-Thanks to your rental software, you know exactly where your inventory is, who owes you money, and who not to rent to.
-Sound familiar?
+Thanks to your rental software, you know exactly where your inventory is, which invoices are paid or awaiting payment, and who not to rent to.
+Everything is moving along smoothly!

-Think about data backup like an insurance policy: you never need it until it’s too late.
+Think about data backups like an insurance policy: you never need it until it’s too late.
 Take the case of one California-based InTempo customer who came into his office one day and his computer wouldn’t start.
 He bought a new hard drive and because he did backups religiously, our customer support team was able to help him get his data back up in 25 minutes.
-Patrick cites other customers who did not back up their data and experienced catastrophic failures as a result.
+This is one of the "best case" scenarios; Patrick has seen other customers who did not back up their data experience catastrophic failures as a result.

-Don’t risk wiping out years of hard work of building your equipment rental business.
-You insure your home, car and maybe even smaller items like a wedding ring.
-Getting “insurance” on your business in the form of data backup is no less vital.
+The moral of the story?
+Don’t risk wiping out years of hard work that you've put into building your equipment rental business.
+You insure your home, car, and maybe even smaller items like a wedding ring.
+Getting “insurance” on your rental business in the form of data backups is no less vital.
 This way, if a disaster does occur and you lose all your data, your recovery story can be something you’re proud of.

 If you'd like to make sure you're following the best practices for backing up your rental data, we're here to help.
 Contact us today to learn more.